LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 placeholder earlier and said that it gets filled with data from a different file.
 Line 9 in ``app.component.ts`` supplies this data by assigning the string ``'my-project-name'`` to the ``title`` variable.
-Changing ``'my-project-name'`` to a different value alters the webpage.
+Changing ``'my-project-name'`` to a different value alters the web page.

 ``app.module.ts`` File
 ^^^^^^^^^^^^^^^^^^^^^^^